libhal/libhal.github.io/mkdocs/user_guide/fundamentals.md

 ## Driver Types

+### Peripheral Drivers

-- **Peripheral Drivers**: Drivers for a platform that is embedded within the platform, system, development board, or operating system.
+Drivers for a platform that is embedded within the platform, system, development board, or operating system.
 For micro-controllers these peripherals  therefore cannot be removed from the chip and is generally fixed in number.

 - output pin
 - i2c
 - can
 - serial/uart

+### Device Drivers

-- **Device Drivers**: Drivers for devices external to a platform.
+Drivers for devices external to a platform.
 Device drivers have constructors accepting libhal interface implementations.
 In order to construct the device driver all of the interface requirements of the driver must be met, either by a peripheral driver or a device driver that is capable of generating additional drivers.

 - temperature sensor
 - motor controller
 - smart servo
 - gps

+### Soft Drivers

-- **Soft Drivers**: Drivers that do not have any specific underlying hardware associated with them.
+Drivers that do not have any specific underlying hardware associated with them.
 They are used to emulate, give context to, or alter the behavior of a driver or interface implementation.

 - bit bang i2c using two output pins (that are open drain capable)
 - input pin inverter
 - output pin inverter
 - minimum speed i2c (a wrapper for i2c that ensures the i2c configuration
   speed is the minimum required to work for all devices using it.)

 ## libhal libraries/package categories